BiBiServ/bibigrid/docs/README.md

 For more flexibility you can set the IDE ports in the configuration.

 ### Monitoring via Zabbix Web Frontend
-If you want to monitor a cluster, you can integrate the zabbix support into your configuration file:
+If you want to monitor a cluster, you can integrate the Zabbix support into your configuration file:
 ```
 zabbix: yes
 zabbixConf: